 Survey: Swedish conducted a survey to gather data and opinions from community residents, and hospital leaders and staff who interact with patients and families in the ER and specialty clinics.
 The survey used a convenience sampling method, which engaged persons who were available and willing to complete the survey.
 Community organizations whose scope of services aligned with the King County Public Health key health indicators were asked to distribute the surveys.
-Responses were gathered from persons who lived within the Ballard Campus service area.
-From June 8 to August 10, 2018, 376 persons responded to the survey.
+Responses were gathered from.
+From June 8 to September 24, 2018, 91 persons responded to the survey.

 The survey was available in an electronic format through a SurveyMonkey link.
 The hospital distributed the survey link to partner organizations who then distributed them to community residents and to organizational leaders and staff members caring for medically underserved, low-income, immigrant and minority populations.
+Paper copies of the survey were also made available to community members.
 Detailed survey information can be found in Appendix 2.